BrettMayson/HEMTT/book/commands/launch.md

 ### mission

 The mission to launch directly into the editor with.
-This can be specified as either the name of a folder in `.hemtt/missions/` (e.g., `test.VR` would launch `.hemtt/missions/test.VR/mission.sqm`) or the relative (to the project root) or absolute path to a `mission.sqm` file or a folder containing it.
+This can be specified as either the name of a folder in `.hemtt/missions/` (e.g., `test.VR` would launch `.hemtt/missions/test.VR/mission.sqm`) or the relative (to the project root) path to a `mission.sqm` file or a folder containing it.

 ### parameters